SethNdagijimana/credit-saving-management-admin/README.md

 - Docker & Docker Compose
 - Node.js (for generating secrets)
 - Running Credit Jambo Client app (for shared database)
+- Make sure you use reachable email (you will get a confirmation email upon verification)

 ### Installation